Why was the Great Wall of China built?

 The Great Wall of China was built as a military defensive line to defend the invasions from some northern nomadic nations.
 Apart from the function of defense, the wall also boosted the economy, as well as promoted the culture exchange and national integration of different nations at its two sides.

-What is the Great Wall of China mainly used for? - Resisting Invasions
+What is the Great Wall of China mainly built for? - Resisting Invasions

 Why did they build the Great Wall of China?
 The Great Wall was not only a simple wall, but also a comprehensive military defensive system which connected the beacon towers, fortresses and strategic passes together.
 It blocked nomadic nations and protected Han people and their territory from invasions in several ways: